 Located in Middlefield, Ohio at the Middlefield United Methodist Church, you can find a food pantry to offers hours to help organize the shelves of food and pack meals for people of the community.

 NGCC operates a food pantry in Nelson (about five minutes from Hiram College) and invites students and community members to volunteer and share donations.

-The Renaissance Family Center is a community center in Windham, which houses a number of local social service agencies and provides programs such as tutoring, an after school program, and community meals.
+The Renaissance Family Center is a community center in Windham, which houses a number of local social service agencies and provides programs such as tutoring, an after school program, The Salvation Army and community meals.